FazOuard/CS-girlies-make-learning-fun/readme.md

 ### LLM PDF Analyzer Setup

 I coded up an Ollama PDF analyzer using the [LangChain](https://github.com/hwchase17/langchain) library, adapted from [this YouTube video](https://www.youtube.com/watch?v=WmuSEfgzcJo&list=LL&index=3).
-My setup is customized for my device—so it may look a bit different from the video.
+My setup is customized for my device, so it may look a bit different from the video.

 Step one: download the Hugging Face model file `mistral-7b-openorca.Q4_0.gguf`.
 You’ll find it in the `controllers` folder.
 The download process took a while!
 I tried using `wget` and a `huggingfaceinstaller.py` script, but my terminal was missing some tools.
 In the end, I just downloaded it through my browser and dropped it into the project.